 Call us today on +44 7897 035438

 We are proud of our success rates and want you to feel confident when choosing a clinic.
-Our aim is inform and empower you to feel clear about the next step.
+Our aim is to inform and empower you to feel clear about the next step.

 If you're considering fertility treatment, it's likely you've heard a lot about success rates.
 Clinics display their success rates so that you can see how successful fertility treatments are for helping patients conceive and have a baby.

 Success rates in the United Kingdom are regulated by the fertility governing body, the HFEA (Human Fertilisation and Embryology Authority).
-All clinics are required to collect and present their data in the same way, but the amount of information and different ways that clinics present their rates can feel overwhelming and confusing.
+All fertility clinics are required to collect and present their data in the same way, but the amount of information and different ways that clinics present their rates can feel overwhelming and confusing.

-The HFEA recommend that patients compare clinic success rates to the national average.
+The HFEA recommends that patients compare clinic success rates to the national average.
 To help you compare, we have provided breakdowns in the same format that the HFEA does on their website and compared them to the last year of available data from the HFEA.

 This is because a clinic's success rates cannot tell you your chance of getting pregnant.
 Success rates can help you understand a clinic’s overall quality.
 An individual patient's success rate depends primarily on their medical history, age and the reason for their infertility.